 - In some cases, like Roberto’s, you’re better off back paying your expenses than choosing full private insurance.
 Why?
 While private might seem enticing, it can get vastly more expensive than public health insurance over time.

-- If you’re a student with who has private or incoming insurance, try your best to switch to private within 6 months of your first date of enrollment.
-After 6 months switching (even with backpaying) might not be possible.
+- If you’re a student with private or incoming insurance, try your best to switch to private within 6 months of your first date of enrollment.
+After six months, switching (even with backpaying) might not be possible.